-- a) improving access to safe, effective, affordable and culturally acceptable methods of fertility regulation; - b) preventing diseases and deaths related to pregnancy and childbirth; - c) promoting and protecting the mother and child in the overall population; - d) strengthening access to appropriate primary health care services and counselling that allow women to go through pregnancy and childbirth safely and with the best chance of a healthy infant; - e) improving access to and choice in family planning, including the control and prevention of sexually transmitted diseases; - f) incorporating family planning services into maternal and child health services; - g) strengthening and improving the knowledge base of ACP States as well as promoting and applying best practices; - h) enhancing the ability of local communities to participate actively in the management of their own health and strengthening operational health systems; and - i) eliminating traditional practices that are harmful to health such as female genital mutilation.
+a) improving access to safe, effective, affordable and culturally acceptable methods of fertility regulation;

+b) preventing diseases and deaths related to pregnancy and childbirth;

+c) promoting and protecting the mother and child in the overall population;

+d) strengthening access to appropriate primary health care services and counselling that allow women to go through pregnancy and childbirth safely and with the best chance of a healthy infant;

+e) improving access to and choice in family planning, including the control and prevention of sexually transmitted diseases;

+f) incorporating family planning services into maternal and child health services;

+g) strengthening and improving the knowledge base of ACP States as well as promoting and applying best practices;

+h) enhancing the ability of local communities to participate actively in the management of their own health and strengthening operational health systems; and i) eliminating traditional practices that are harmful to health such as female genital mutilation.

-- 116. Measures to achieve the objectives referred to above shall be made part of training programmes and projects, health and/or land-use planning strategies and shall include the: - a) creation of statistical and demographic services in the ACP States and/or expansion of their capacity with a view to collecting reliable data for the formulation of population and family planning policies and strategies; - b) dissemination of public information about population issues and policies; - c) preparation, implementation and evaluation of relevant projects and/or programmes; - d) formulation and implementation of voluntary family planning policies; and - e) training and retraining of personnel in the ACP States to prepare and implement population policies and strategies in various sectors. - 117.
-Such measures shall take into account local, cultural and social practices and local economies.
-They shall be drawn up and carried out in accordance with the policies, projects and programmes of ACP States and in conformity with fundamental human rights and the freely made choices of individuals concerning family size, the planning of births and the means and ways to be used for family planning. - 118.
-The implementation of such measures shall take particular account of the interface and interaction between demographic and other relevant policies.
-The role of women and youth in these different social and development areas shall be considered essential. - 119.
-The following objectives are being pursued by co-operation: - fostering the definition and implementation of national population policies integrated with health policies; - fostering the development of systems, methods and means enabling wide dissemination of information; and - supporting the development of services disseminating the methods and means of family planning. - 120.
-Co-operation shall create an environment (political, legal, institutional) conducive to the development of family planning and free choice of the number of children.
-It shall in particular - call for the development of family planning in the policy dialogue conducted with aid recipients; - provide technical assistance to help the countries frame sustainable policies on family planning and strengthen institutional and local management capacity in this field;
+116. Measures to achieve the objectives referred to above shall be made part of training programmes and projects, health and/or land-use planning strategies and shall include the:

+a) creation of statistical and demographic services in the ACP States and/or expansion of their capacity with a view to collecting reliable data for the formulation of population and family planning policies and strategies;

+b) dissemination of public information about population issues and policies;

+c) preparation, implementation and evaluation of relevant projects and/or programmes;

+d) formulation and implementation of voluntary family planning policies; and e) training and retraining of personnel in the ACP States to prepare and implement population policies and strategies in various sectors.

+117. Such measures shall take into account local, cultural and social practices and local economies.
+They shall be drawn up and carried out in accordance with the policies, projects and programmes of ACP States and in conformity with fundamental human rights and the freely made choices of individuals concerning family size, the planning of births and the means and ways to be used for family planning.

+118. The implementation of such measures shall take particular account of the interface and interaction between demographic and other relevant policies.
+The role of women and youth in these different social and development areas shall be considered essential.

+119. The following objectives are being pursued by cooperation:

+- fostering the definition and implementation of national population policies integrated with health policies; - fostering the development of systems, methods and means enabling wide dissemination of information; and - supporting the development of services disseminating the methods and means of family planning.

+120. Co-operation shall create an environment (political, legal, institutional) conducive to the development of family planning and free choice of the number of children.
+It shall in particular: